Terrain (journal)

 Terrain is a French academic journal of ethnology, social and cultural anthropology (the three terms are not clearly distinguished in France).
 Each issue is entirely devoted to a specific theme.

-It aims to address both specialists and the educated public; it was initially focused on contemporary France society and then extended to Europe; it also addresses theoretical considerations but with a language accessible to the public.
+It aims to address both specialists and the educated public.
+It was initially focused on contemporary France society and then extended to Europe; it also addresses theoretical considerations, using language accessible to the public.